railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_journals.rst

    To enter all the orders in their own order journal, a salesperson can use the default values that are entered in the fields when creating orders.

-Finally the delivery journals are used to post each item into a delivery journal.
-For example you can create journals dated according to customer delivery dates (such as Monday's deliveries, or afternoon deliveries) or these journals could represent the day's work for delivery vehicles (such as truck1, truck2).
+Finally, the delivery journals are used to post each item into a delivery journal.
+For example, you can create journals dated according to customer delivery dates (such as Monday's deliveries, or afternoon deliveries) or these journals could represent the day's work for delivery vehicles (such as truck1, truck2).

-Using the journals
+Using the Journals
 ------------------

 You will now see how to use the journals to organize your stock management in practice.
 After